 There is little coverage of the fact that November is Native American Heritage Month or that the day after Thanksgiving, known to most as Black Friday, is Native American Heritage Day.

-The mainstream version of the Thanksgiving story paints a picture of courageous, Christian settlers, braving the perils of the New World and with the help of some friendly Natives, finding a way to make a new life for themselves.
-In the days around Thanksgiving, many teachers focus on this happy story, helping students make American Indian headdresses out of construction paper and holding Thanksgiving reenactments in their classrooms.
+The mainstream version of the Thanksgiving story paints a picture of courageous Christian settlers braving the perils of the New World and, with the help of some friendly Natives, finding a way to make a new life for themselves.
+In the days around Thanksgiving, many educators focus on this happy story, helping students make American Indian headdresses out of construction paper and holding Thanksgiving reenactments in their classrooms.

-Very few teachers realize that construction headdresses and school re-enactments create a lump stereotype that Native Americans all wear the same regalia.
+Very few teachers realize that construction headdresses and school re-enactments create a generalized stereotype that Native Americans all wear the same regalia.
 These school activities also encourage young students to think it is okay to wear culture as a costume.
-This makes it hard for students to recognize the diversity of Native American tribes and makes students believe it’s okay to mimic Native American traditional wear, without having an understanding of its spiritual significance.
+This makes it difficult for students to recognize the diversity of Native American tribes and leads students to believe it’s okay to mimic Native American traditional wear without having an understanding of its spiritual significance.

-Very few teachers get a chance to tell students about the massacres of Native tribes like the Pequot that took place in the years that followed.
-They also do not mention that English settlers robbed Wampanoag graves and stole food from them in order to survive during their first years on this new continent.
+Most children are only taught this brief snapshot in American History, which leaves a frozen memory of peace and generosity.
+However, in a short time after these Thanksgiving events, circumstances and relationships between the European settlers and the Native American tribes drastically changed.
+Unfortunately, very few educators have the opportunity to teach students about the massacres of Native tribes like the Pequot which took place in the years that followed.
+They also do not mention that English settlers robbed Wampanoag graves and stole food from them to survive during their first years on this new continent.

-Here’s a look at some of the reasons why Thanksgiving is a complex holiday, and one that all Americans should approach with greater sensitivity.
+Here’s a look at some reasons why Thanksgiving is a complex holiday that all Americans should approach with greater sensitivity.

 It’s important to know that for many Native Americans, Thanksgiving is a day of mourning and protest since it commemorates the arrival of settlers in North America and the centuries of oppression and genocide that followed.